chiragkyal/enhancements/enhancements/cert-manager/trust-manager-controller.md

   - An OpenShift user creates the `trustmanagers.operator.openshift.io` CR with name `cluster`.
   - `trust-manager-controller` based on the configuration in `trustmanagers.operator.openshift.io` CR, installs `trust-manager` in the `cert-manager` namespace.
-  - If `defaultCAPackage.enabled` is true:
+  - If `defaultCAPackage.policy` is `Enabled`:
-    1. Controller creates a ConfigMap with annotation `config.openshift.io/inject-trusted-cabundle: true`
+    1. Controller creates a ConfigMap with label `config.openshift.io/inject-trusted-cabundle: true`
-    2. CNO injects the cluster's trusted CA bundle into the ConfigMap
+    2. CNO detects this label and injects the cluster's trusted CA bundle into the ConfigMap
     3. Controller reads and formats the CA bundle into trust-manager's expected JSON format
     4. Controller creates a package ConfigMap and mounts it to the trust-manager deployment
     5. trust-manager starts with `--default-package-location` pointing to the package